Responsibilities for listing radiocommunications devices

 The SRD GUL for this band can be viewed here.

 The usual product compliance requirements apply for all transmitters; please see the various Radiocommunications Notices.

 Civil Aviation Authority requirements for drones can be found here.

 In 2010 New Zealand started a change to more efficient radiotelephones in the land mobile bands.

 Users of 25kHz channel analogue radiotelephone equipment are required to move to 12.5kHz channels, providing much more frequency space for additional users.

 From 1 November 2015 licensees need to cease using 25kHz channel equipment, which will not be acceptable from that date.

 It is likely that a large amount of 25kHz equipment removed from service may be offered for sale on TradeMe, possibly without warning that it is not suitable for further use.

 If you are uncertain if radiotelephone equipment being offered is suitable for licensing you should question the seller or contact RSM at 0508 776463.

-It is an offence to sell non-approved radio apparatus.
+It is an offence to use unlicensed radio apparatus.